In Yorktown, The Outdoors Never Looked So Inviting

 If you want to learn a little history you won’t find in the books, come explore Yorktown after the sun goes down!
 By day, our tiny village town is alive with tourists, fishermen, and shoppers.
 But deep beneath this peaceful allure, spirits of the past still cry out from the bloodstained soil.
 They emerge from the shadows to peer down from windows and wander through the darkened streets.
 You may catch a glimpse back in time, as residual hauntings replay themselves before your very eyes.
 Some have also encountered intelligent spirits that reach to them from beyond the veil.
 That’s the sales pitch from the paranormal investigators who lead evening Yorktown Ghost Walks.
 Their claims are based on a mix of compelling historical accounts, legends, and what they tout as real-life experience.
 Click here to purchase your ticket (groups are limited to 10 through the pandemic) or call 757.759.1320.

-You can’t leave Yorktown without noticing the beautiful tall ship docked at Riverwalk Landing Piers.
-The 18th-century replica tall ship is our very own home-ported schooner, the Alliance.
-It sails four times a day with a kidccentric Pirate Adventure Cruise in the morning, history sightseeing sails during the day, and a romantic sunset sail at dusk.
+Soon, you won't be able to leave Yorktown without noticing the beautiful tall ship docked at Riverwalk Landing Piers.
+Starting June 1, the Schooner Serenity will sail four times a day with a kid-centric Pirate Adventure Cruise in the morning, history sightseeing sails during the day, and a romantic sunset sail at dusk.
 Make fun memories with your family, friends, or significant other when you hit the historic waters aboard this local treasure.
 Tickets sell out quickly so we recommend you book in advance of your trip by reserving them online through Yorktown Sailing Charters.